MortenHoustonLudvigsen/JsTestAdapter/CreatingATestAdapter/CreatingATestAdapter.md

 ## Gruntfile.js

-I will be creating a node program to run Jasmine tests in a new directory: `JasmineTestServer`, and I will be a solution with test projects under a new directory `TestProjects` in the main solution directory.
+I will be creating a node program to run Jasmine tests in a new directory: `JasmineTestServer`, and I will be creating a solution with test projects under a new directory `TestProjects` in the main solution directory.
 Therefore I change `Gruntfile.js` accordingly:

 ````JavaScript
 var jsTestAdapter = require('./Grunt/Index');